EliyahuMany/STM32PILOT/readme.md

 ## Hardware
 - STM32F103C8T6 "maple mini". (in order to use another version, changes to the code are required)
 - USB to TTL adapter - FT232RL (UART) to communicate with the X-Plane simulator
-- Optional: any logic analyzer, helped me alot to figure what is wrong in ruff times
 - FLYSKY FS-I6X remote controller
 - FLYSKY FS-iA10B receiver
+- Optional: any logic analyzer, helped me alot to figure what is wrong in rough times
 ## Installation
 To install and set up the project: